-The Orlando Mayor’s Dr. Martin Luther King, Jr. Commission strengthens our community by promoting Dr. King’s legacy of equality, justice, peace, respect, and inclusion for all.
+The Orlando Mayor’s Dr. Martin Luther King, Jr. Commission strengthens our community by promoting Dr. King’s legacy of service, equality, justice, peace, respect, and inclusion for all.

 The MLK Commission

 The national holiday commemorating the birth of Dr. Martin Luther King, Jr. began in 1986.
 In anticipation of the new holiday, Orlando City Commissioner Mable Butler urged the City of Orlando to formally establish a committee to recognize and honor the life and legacy of Dr. Martin Luther King, Jr. during the national King Holiday.
 Mayor Bill Frederick established the Martin Luther King Celebration Day Committee in 1985.
 Although the City had provided funding for activities, this group was also charged with planning holiday activities.
 Importantly, the group saw the holiday as an opportunity to bring the community together.
 Shortly thereafter, the small group was expanded by Mayor Frederick to include appointed members from the public, private, and non-profit sectors to fundraise and coordinate celebration and recognition events each January and was renamed the Mayor’s Dr. Martin Luther King, Jr. Holiday Commission.
 It is important to note that two community organizations have partnered with the Commission since its inception: the Alpha Phi Alpha Fraternity, Inc. and the Southwest Orlando Jaycees.